-Clan Donald’s DNA project, now eleven years old, is among the largest family-based genetic genealogy
+Clan Donald’s DNA project, now over 16 years old, is among the largest family-based genetic genealogy

 In March 2004, Clan Donald Genetic Project announced a 25-marker signature for identifying descendants of Somerled, ancestor to many MacDonalds, MacDougalls, and MacAllisters, including our Clan Chiefs.
 Somerled was an important figure in the history of the western highlands of Scotland.
 He died in battle in 1164 while attacking Glasgow with 160 ships drawn from his own territories and from Dublin.
 His descendants controlled much of the west coast of Scotland and the Hebrides for more than 500 years.
 For the first time, this website now identifies a 37-marker signature of Somerled and, with the express permission of our chiefs, shows the mutation of various key lines within the worldwide leadership of Clan Donald.
 For a discussion of Somerled's ancestry see Before Somerled.